Grand Duchy of Lithuania and Belarus: February: German conquest of Minsk

+March–May: Competition from the Belarusian People's Republic

 The competitors of the conservative nobles (supporters of a capitalist state) in the process of creating Belarusian statehood were Belarusian socialist parties and organizations.
 The declaration of independence of the Belarusian People's Republic (BNR) on 25 March 1918 in German-occupied Minsk, which began to be created as a socialist state, was perceived negatively by the conservative Minsk nobles: the Second Constituent Charter of the BNR adopted on 9 March 1918 declared the abolition of private land ownership in its seventh point.

 Raman Skirmunt, who was inducted into the Rada of the BNR on 12 April 1918, oriented the Rada towards cooperation with the German military administration in Minsk and Germany.
-On Skirmunt's initiative, on 25 April 1918, the Chairman of the Rada of the BNR Ivan Sierada, the Chairman of the People's Secretariat Jazep Varonka, members of the Rada Raman Skirmunt, Paviel Aliaksiuk, Jazep Liosik, and others sent a secret telegram to the German Emperor, in which they announced their desire for an independent and indivisible Belarus in alliance with the German Empire.
+On Skirmunt's initiative, on 25 April 1918, the Chairman of the Rada of the BNR Jan Sierada, the Chairman of the People's Secretariat Jazep Varonka, members of the Rada Raman Skirmunt, Paviel Aliaksiuk, Jazep Losik, and others sent a secret telegram to the German Emperor, in which they announced their desire for an independent and indivisible Belarus in alliance with the German Empire.
 On the recommendation of the German military command in Minsk, the formation of a new cabinet of ministers of the BNR was entrusted to Raman Skirmunt.
 In May 1918, Skirmunt traveled to Berlin as a delegate of the BNR, where he unsuccessfully petitioned for an audience with the German Emperor.

-Nevertheless, according to Belarusian historian Zachar Šybieka, it was only under the protection of the 10th German Army, brought to Minsk and the Minsk Governorate by local conservative Catholic and Polish-speaking landowners, that it was possible to deploy the creation of real elements of the BNR's power structures—the Rada, local councils in the districts—and to issue BNR passports, engage in international activities, open Belarusian-language schools and publish newspapers, and restore the activities of the church, except for the creation of the BNR's own army and police, which the Germans did not allow. Šybieka believes that without German guarantees, amid the lack of interest and aggressive intentions of close neighbors (Russia, Ukraine, Poland, and Lithuania), it is unlikely that such a phenomenon as the BNR—an important experience in creating Belarusian statehood in the 20th century—could have occurred.
+Nevertheless, according to Belarusian historian Zachar Šybieka, it was only under the protection of the 10th German Army, brought to Minsk and the Minsk Governorate by local conservative Catholic and Polish-speaking landowners, that it was possible to deploy the creation of real elements of the BNR's power structures – the Rada, local councils in the districts – and to issue BNR passports, engage in international activities, open Belarusian-language schools and publish newspapers, and restore the activities of the Church, except for the creation of the BNR's own army and police, which the Germans did not allow. Šybieka believes that without German guarantees, amid the lack of interest and aggressive intentions of close neighbors (Russia, Ukraine, Poland, and Lithuania), it is unlikely that such a phenomenon as the BNR – an important experience in creating Belarusian statehood in the 20th century – could have occurred.